For nearly 100 years, United Way NCA has worked diligently to change the lives of people and families in the National

 The most important thing to know about us is this: After nearly 100 years of improving the health, education and economic opportunity of our community, we continue to commit ourselves to creating a more equitable region.
 Because at United Way NCA, we know what happens when people truly pull together.
 Homes are saved.
 Education advances.
 Health improves.
 Hope rises.
 Lives are changed.

-Uniting nearly 500 partner nonprofits, as well as corporate and community partners, we’re committed to creating a strong, vibrant community with excellent schools, good health, safe neighborhoods and jobs that pay a livable wage.
+Uniting more than 400 partner nonprofits, as well as corporate and community partners, we’re committed to creating a strong, vibrant community with excellent schools, good health, safe neighborhoods and jobs that pay a livable wage.
 We are making bold strides to achieve equity for all community members, regardless of race, gender, sexual orientation, income and ability.